longturn/freeciv21/docs/Manuals/client-manual.rst

 .. _Nations and Diplomacy View Button:
 .. figure:: /_static/images/gui-elements/top-bar-nations.png
   :align: center
-  :scale: 50%
   :alt: Freeciv21 nations
   :figclass: align-center

   Nations and Diplomacy View Button

-:numref:`Nations and Diplomacy View Button with Diplomacy View Open` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
+:numref:`Nations View` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
 If you right-click on the table heading, you will be given a list of column names that you can enable or disable.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.

 .. _Nations View:
 .. figure:: /_static/images/gui-elements/nations.png
   :align: center
-  :scale: 65%
+  :scale: 55%
   :alt: Freeciv21 Nations View
   :figclass: align-center